csenn/grid_game/README.md

 ## Creating a test case
 There are two ways to create a new grid test case.
 The first would be to modify examples/examples.ts and add a json file following the same pattern used in that file.
+There is documentation there on how to fulfill the IGridGame interface there.
-The other way would be to create a test case in djikstras.test.ts.
+The other way to create a test case is to use djikstras.test.ts.

-An nice extension could be to add a UI based Dialog that would allow the data to be entered.
+A nice extension could be to add a UI based Dialog that would allow the data to be entered, or UI components allowing start/end points to be edited.

 ### Notes / Discussion Topics
 - UI Design is super light